readefries/homelab/plex/DEPLOY.md

   - You have `hostPort: 32400` and more than one replica — set `replicas: 1`.

 - File ownership issues: ensure host directories for `config` and `transcode` are owned by the same UID/GID Plex uses (we used `PLEX_UID=1000` / `PLEX_GID=1000` and ran `chown -R 1000:1000 /srv/plex/config /srv/plex/transcode`).
+ - File ownership issues: ensure host directories for `config` and `transcode` are owned by the same UID/GID Plex uses (we used `PLEX_UID=1000` / `PLEX_GID=1000` and ran `chown -R 1000:1000 /srv/plex/config /srv/plex/transcode`).
+  - To make ownership more robust in the Deployment, set `podSecurityContext.fsGroup: 1000` in your Helm values so mounted volumes are assigned group ownership inside the pod.
+  - Optionally (less recommended): add an `initContainer` that runs a `chown -R 1000:1000` on mounted hostPath directories during startup.
+This requires running an init container as root and may be disallowed in strict environments.

 Notes and recommendations
 -------------------------